asindhar/Java-RMI/README.md

 ## Setting client time:

 To set the client time we used a java class `ProcessBuilder` to create an operating system process.
-This process runs a bash command on the client i.e. `sudo date ${CLIENT_NEW_TIME}`.
+This process runs a bash command on the client i.e. `sudo date ${CLIENT_NEW_TIME}`. _NOTE: This command will only work for unix based OS on both server and client side_.